saniagupta303/Temperature-Converter/README.md

 4.The HTML(Hypertext Markup Language) is used to design the layout/structure of the webpage and CSS(Cascading Stylesheet) is used to style the webpage.

-5.In this, we also used Javascript to make more responsive webpage.
+5.In this, we also used Javascript to make more responsive webpages.